The Academic Program

 Students entering Colgate in the Fall of

 - 2021 must successfully complete Core 151 and 152 in addition to Core Communities and Identities and Core Scientific Perspectives; or Core Conversations in place of either Core 151 or 152.
+As Core 151 and Core 152 are no longer offered, students who still need one of these courses must consult with the University Professor of Core Conversations to decide on a suitable substitute course.
+The University Professor must approve the substitute course in order for it to satisfy the requirement.

 - 2022 must complete three component courses.
 In addition to Core Communities and Identities and Core Scientific Perspectives, they must successfully complete one of the following, or two if they wish: Core 111 (Conversations) or CORE 151 (Legacies of the Ancient World) or CORE 152 (Challenges of Modernity).
 The second course would count toward graduation but would not fulfill a requirement.